 I obtained my MSc Biochemistry and Biotechnology in 2017 (major bioinformatics and systems biology, UGent).

 After this master, I followed some additional courses of artificial intelligence at KULeuven.

-Since September 2018, I am a full-time doctoral fellow at Ghent University, supported by an Emmanuel van der Schueren starting grant (Kom Op Tegen Kanker) and a doctoral scholarship of the Special Research Fund UGent.
+Since September 2018, I am a full-time doctoral fellow at Ghent University, currently supported by a PhD fellowship of the Research Foundation Flanders (FWO).